-She wished she were on the street corner in the slums, becoming one with the other percussionists in a giant rhythm, uncaring of social status for that glorious moment!
+She wished she were on the street corner in the slums, becoming one with the other percussionists in a giant rhythm, uncaring of social status for that one glorious moment.

 The lights of the city shone into the far distance.
 The hum of the traffic made it seem alive, not just concrete, steel and glass but a living, breathing entity.

-Someone knocked on the door and a young woman with long brown hair and twinkling, browner eyes entered, even before she had time to say, “come in.”
+Someone knocked on the door and a young woman with long brown hair and twinkling browner eyes entered, even before Gabriela had time to say, “Come in.”

 “Olá Gabriela, tudo bom?”

 Her friend showed little surprise.
 “How do you feel?”

 “Tired, worn out with all the arguing and fighting.”